Borgata: Ocean Casino is poaching our execs, trade secrets

 Ocean is the former Revel casino, which shut down in 2014 after little more than two years of operation during which it never came close to making a profit.
 But having reopened in 2018 under the Ocean brand, and currently owned by New York hedge fund Luxor Capital, the casino has turned things around and improved its standing in the Atlantic City market.
 Through the first seven months of this year, it ranked sixth among the nine casinos in terms of total revenue, although Borgata still takes in three times what Ocean does.

 The lawsuit focuses heavily on two former Borgata execs now working at Ocean: William Callahan and Kelly Ashman Burke.
-Borgata officials say Callahan retains his Borgata-owned phone with valuable details about Borgata customers, and has refused to return it as recently as Monday.
+Borgata officials say Callahan was hired by Ocean in late July but retained his Borgata-owned phone with valuable details about Borgata customers — and has refused to return it as recently as Monday.

 Ocean would not make either of them available for interviews Friday.